-Revenues from cardiovascular preservation services increased 10% for the twelve months ended December 31, 2005 as compared to the twelve months ended December 31, 2004.
-The 10% increase in revenues for the twelve months ended December 31, 2005 was due to an increase in average service fees, which increased revenues by 20%, partially offset by a decrease in cardiovascular volume, which reduced revenues by 10%.
+Revenues from cardiovascular preservation services increased 10% for the twelve months ended December 31, 2005 as compared to the twelve months ended December 31, 2005.
+Was due to an increase in average service fees, which increased revenues by 20%, partially offset by a decrease in cardiovascular volume, which reduced revenues by 10%.